turbosree/DDS-Router/docs/rst/use_cases/vulcanexus_cloud.rst

 DDS-Router deployment
 ---------------------
 The cloud router is launched from within a Vulcanexus Docker image, which uses as configuration file the one hosted in the previously set up ConfigMap.
-The cloud router will be deployed with the following settings:
+Assuming the name of the generated Docker image is ``ubuntu-vulcanexus:galactic``, the cloud router will then be deployed with the following settings:

 .. literalinclude:: ../../resources/use_cases/vulcanexus_cloud/ddsrouter.yaml
     :language: yaml